rdo-infra/puppet-dlrn/README.md

 ####`pkginfo_driver`
 This is the DLRN driver used to manage the distgit repositories.
 The current available options are 'dlrn.drivers.rdoinfo.RdoInfoDriver' and 'dlrn.drivers.gitrepo.GitRepoDriver'.
 Defaults to `'dlrn.drivers.rdoinfo.RdoInfoDriver'`

+####`release_numbering`
+This parameter defines the release numbering algorithm to be used when building packages.
+The current available options are '0.date.hash' and '0.1.date.hash'.
+Defaults to '0.date.hash'.

 ####`gitrepo_repo`
 If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option must be specified, and it is the Git repo to use as a source.
 Defaults to `http://github.com/openstack/rpm-packaging`